Using Fixtures to Seed Uptrace Data

 Authentication

-Include your user token in API requests using the Bearer token format:
+Include your user token in API requests:

 text